pwyq/netron/DEVELOPMENT.md

 ## Develop the Electron app

-To start the Electron app, install [Node.js](https://nodejs.org) and run:  (for Windows user, run under the root of this repository in `cmd`)
+To start the Electron app, install [Node.js](https://nodejs.org) and run:

 ```bash
 npm install